VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 Typically, you should expect to get your prescription drugs within 14 days from the time that the mail order pharmacy gets the order.
-If you do not get your prescription drug(s) within this time or if you need to ask for a refund for prescriptions you got that you did not want or need, please call Member Services at the number noted at the top of this page.
+If you do not get your prescription drug(s) within this time or if you need to ask for a refund for prescriptions you got that you did not want or need, please call us at the number noted at the top of this page.

 - Home Infusion Pharmacies VNSNY CHOICE Total will cover home infusion therapy if:

 - Your prescription drug is on our plan’s formulary or a formulary exception has been granted for your prescription drug.